spell-music/csound-expression/tutorial/chapters/appendix/QuickStart.markdown

 Output a = a -> SE ()   -- writes the value to the element
 ~~~

-Some elements can only read values (no ountput), some of the can only show
+Some elements can only read values (no output), some of the can only show
 the values (no input), some of them are static elements (no inputs and outputs).

-Let's create a siple pure tone sound and update volume and frequency
+Let's create a simple pure tone sound and update volume and frequency
 with sliders:

 ~~~haskell